MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 * Feature parity for Azure services doesn't always exist between Azure CLI and Azure PowerShell.
 But, new functionality is constantly being added.

-## Azure CLI and Azure PowerShell Side-by-site Command Comparison
+## Azure CLI and Azure PowerShell Side-by-side Command Comparison

 <br>